Great African Expedition (Accommodated) - 58 days

 Windhoek - Etosha National Park.
 The next two days will be spent exploring Namibia's iconic Etosha National Park.
 This 20,000 square kilometre reserve is dominated by a salt pan, which floods seasonally but is also home to a select few watering holes all year round.
 W...

-Fish River Canyon - Orange River.
+Fish River Canyon - Gariep (Orange) River.
 Travelling south we reach the Orange River, also known as the Gariep.
 For much of its length, the Orange River marks the border between Namibia and South Africa.
 Our accommodation is located on the Namibian side, and there is an optional canoe safari for those who want to see some of the surrounding scenery.

-Cederberg - Cape Town.
+Cederberg Region - Cape Town.
 Today we complete our eight-week journey to Cape Town, South Africa's 'Mother City', where our tour comes to an end.
 Home to Table Mountain, the V&A Waterfront, and some of the world's most spectacular scenery, we strongly recommend booking post-tour accommodation to further explore this iconic city.
 We can arrange this accommodation for you.

 Want a tailor-made trip instead?